chrisnoonan98675/site/xl-deploy/concept/xl-deploy-terraform-plugin.markdown

 ## Create the Terraform client

+To create a Terraform client in XL Deploy:

 1. Under **Infrastructure** create an `overthere.SshHost` or `overthere.LocalHost` CI, depending on the location of the Terraform client.
 2. Under the host, create a `terraform.TerraformClient` CI.
 Specify the following properties:
     * `path`: The path where the Terraform client executable is available.